joe-hauns/HyperRUSTY/tacas_README.md

 ### Notes for Reviewer 3

-We appreciate that Reviewer 3 attempted to run the original ARM64 image via emulation (podman + qemu).
-However, we have observed that this approach may lead to unstable or inconsistent behavior in some dependencies (e.g., z3 and QuABS).
+We appreciate that Reviewer 3 attempted to run the original ARM64 image via emulation (podman + QEMU).
+However, we have observed that this approach may lead to unstable or inconsistent behavior in some dependencies (e.g., Z3 and QuAbS).
 To avoid such overhead and variability, we kindly ask Reviewer 3 to evaluate the artifact using the new AMD64 image instead.

 ### Corrections to README